I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 How to Create the 100 Personal Persona Questions

-| Subcategory | Count | Contents |
+| Subcategory | Count | Content examples |

 |---|---|---|

-| Existing (article writing / Codex / Tailscale / Hermes / NemoClaw, etc.) | 40 | Select 40 heavy-leaning ones from previous curated set |
+| Existing (article writing / Codex / tailscale / Hermes / NemoClaw, etc.) | 40 | Selected 40 heavy-leaning ones from old curated set |

-| Large-scale refactoring plans | 15 | Multi-axis cases like "50 kLoC monolith to DDD + async," longer code context |
+| Large-scale refactoring plans | 15 | Multi-axis topics like "DDD + async migration for 50kLoC monolith," with longer code context |

-| Infrastructure construction plans | 15 | "Multi-region Kubernetes + IaC + monitoring design," "DGX Spark + on-prem GPU cluster setup," etc. |
+| Infrastructure build plans | 15 | "Multi-region Kubernetes + IaC + monitoring design," "DGX Spark + on-prem GPU cluster build," etc. |

-| PR reviews | 15 | Actual code diff (50-200 lines) + review perspectives (security / performance / maintainability) |
+| PR reviews | 15 | Actual code diffs (50-200 lines) + review perspectives (security / performance / maintainability) |

-| Issue triage | 15 | "Isolating a flaky test with unknown reproduction conditions," "Root cause analysis of production incident," etc. |
+| Issue triage | 15 | "Isolate a flaky test with unknown repro conditions," "root cause analysis for production incident," etc. |

-How to Create the 150 Opus-Favorable Questions
+How to Create the 150 Opus-Favoring Questions

-| Characteristic | Count | Example |
+| Characteristic | Count | Examples |

 |---|---|---|

-| Philosophy & ethical dilemmas | 30 | Trolley / Frankfurt / euthanasia cases with multiple conflicting principles |
+| Philosophy/ethics dilemmas | 30 | Trolley / Frankfurt / euthanasia — collisions of multiple principles |

-| Long-context coherence | 25 | Pointing out contradictions between character statements and past settings within 4000-5000 character context |
+| Long-form coherence | 25 | Identifying contradictions between character statements and past settings in 4000-5000 character context |

-| Multi-step reasoning | 25 | Bayesian updating, causal inference, dual of linear programming |
+| Multi-step reasoning | 25 | Bayesian updates, causal inference, dual of linear programming |

-| Refactoring | 20 | Redesigning a 50 kLoC monolith with DDD, including migration risk and rollback strategy |
+| Refactoring | 20 | Redesigning a 50kLoC monolith with DDD, including migration risk and rollback strategy |

-| Creative writing & persona imitation | 20 | Maintaining Natsume Soseki style or a specific character's tone over long output |
+| Creative/persona imitation | 20 | Maintaining Natsume Soseki style or a specific character's tone over long passages |

-| Constrained judgment | 15 | Code/design that must satisfy 10+ constraints simultaneously |
+| Constrained judgment | 15 | Code/design that must satisfy 10+ constraints |

-| Cultural sensitivity & honorifics | 15 | Politely disagreeing with a superior in English using Japanese business customs |
+| Cultural sensitivity/keigo | 15 | Politely disagreeing with a superior in English following Japanese business norms |

-| Category | Count | Example |
+| Category | Count | Content examples |

 |---|---|---|

-| Google search grounding required | 10 | "What is the on-demand pricing for AWS Bedrock Claude Sonnet 4.5 as of June 2026, with citations?" |
+| Google search grounding required | 10 | "Quote the on-demand pricing for AWS Bedrock Claude Sonnet 4.5 as of June 2026" |

-| Mermaid diagram output | 8 | "Show the NVIDIA LLM Router v3 request flow as a Mermaid sequenceDiagram" |
+| Mermaid diagram output | 8 | "Draw the NVIDIA LLM Router v3 request flow as a Mermaid sequenceDiagram" |

-| Multi-level structured markdown | 7 | "Describe the Kubernetes Operator pattern in 5 chapters, using tables and callouts" |
+| Multi-level structured markdown | 7 | "Explain the Kubernetes Operator pattern in a 5-chapter structure, combining tables and callouts" |

-| Citation-based summary | 5 | "Summarize Anthropic Constitutional AI in 500 characters in [1][2][3] citation format" |
+| Citation-based summary | 5 | "Summarize Anthropic Constitutional AI in [1][2][3] citation format in 500 characters" |

 Sampling the 100 Public Dataset Questions

-Training Pipeline Execution
+Running the Training Pipeline

 Step 1.
 Environment Prerequisites and Connectivity Check

 The configuration is DGX Spark (aarch64, GB10, 128GB UMA) + vLLM Nemotron 3 Nano 30B-A3B NVFP4 (local) + OpenRouter (remaining 8 models).
-Use probe-models.py to send Reply with the single word 'pong' to each model and confirm HTTP 200 / latency / cost.
+Use probe-models.py to send Reply with the single word 'pong' to each model and verify HTTP 200 / latency / cost.

 cd workspace/blog/scripts/nvidia-llm-router-v3-training